etomboulian/iPhoneSMSExplorer/README.md

 - Search the message pane for a specific string
 - Export Messages from a specific conversation to a .csv
 - Implement ToolStrip File > Exit
+- Implement ToolStrip About > About Program Dialog

 Todo:
 - Reorganize repository methods to accept the file path parameter for db file